atonzhang/foundry-erc20-grow/README.md

 # Foundry ERC20

-This is a section of the Cyfrin Foundry Solidity Course.
+This is a solidity token project.

 - [Foundry ERC20](#foundry-erc20)
 - [Getting Started](#getting-started)